 - The landlord continued with the eviction process even though the tenant fixed their violation.

-- The eviction was in retaliation to the tenant exercising any of their rights.
+- The eviction was in retaliation to the tenant exercising any of their rights during their tenancy.

-- The tenant didn’t violate the lease agreement as the landlord alleged.
+- The tenant didn’t violate the lease agreement during their tenancy as the landlord alleged.

 - The eviction notice contains substantial errors.

-- If any of these defenses are true, the eviction lawsuit may get dismissed.
+If any of these defenses are found to be true, a judge may dismiss your eviction lawsuit.

 4. Court Hearing

-If the tenant doesn’t contest, as the landlord, you may move forward and obtain a Judgment for Possession.
-But if they do, there will be a hearing and the court will decide based on the evidence produced.
+If the tenant doesn’t contest, the landlord can move forward and obtain a Judgment for Possession.
+But if they do contest your, there will be a hearing and the court will decide based on the evidence produced.

 If the tenant fails to appear for the hearing, the court will issue a default judgment in favor of the landlord.

-But whether through a default judgment or a successful ruling, you’ll be required to obtain a Writ of Possession.
+But whether through a default judgment or a successful ruling, the landlord will be required to obtain a Writ of Possession.
 This is the tenant’s final notice to leave.
-It gives a tenant a maximum of 24 hours to leave or else get removed by the sheriff.
+A writ of possession gives a tenant a maximum of 24 hours to leave or else get removed by the sheriff.

 As a landlord, you need to understand the Florida eviction laws as well as landlord-tenant laws, the state's security deposit laws, and other lease-related policies.
-If you need help with this, consider reaching out to a trusted property management firm!
+If you need help understanding Florida law, consider reaching out to a trusted property manager from a property management company!

 NFI Property Management Solutions has over 30 years of experience in the industry.
-Get in touch now to learn about how we can help you reduce stress and maximize your income.
+Get in touch with our team of property managers now to learn about how we can help you reduce stress and maximize your income.